 Essential oils have been used on the skin for centuries for their regenerating and toning properties.
 They absorb easily into the skin, helping to improve the feel, texture, and look of the skin.
 And learning to use them in your natural skincare routine can be easy.

-Please note that I am only talking about pure, therapeutic grade essential oils, not commercial, fragrance or food grade oils.
+Please note that I am only talking about good quality essential oils, not commercial, fragrance or food grade oils.
 There is a big difference.
 You do not want to put these other oils on your skin.
 There currently is no regulatory standards for essential oils and many that are sold are adulterated with synthetic ingredients and may contain harmful chemicals.
 You can read about my essential oil of choice HERE.

 The essential oils best suited for your skin type